Sirdsapes/configure-ad/README.md

 -Restart the Client-1 VM and the remote connection should close, which closes the remote window.
 So, remote back into Client-1 same as before.
 -Once back into the remote connection, open System, and click Rename this PC (advanced).
 In the new window, click Change, and set the Domain to mydomain.com.
 -You will be prompted to enter in the credentials for someone with permission to join the domain.
 Use the Domain Admin account made earlier, i.e. mydomain.com\jane_admin, and click OK.
--The remote connection with close due to needing to restart.
+-The remote connection will close due to needing to restart.
 </p>
 <br />